HashCash-Consultants/hcnet-core/docs/software/admin.md

 * Ephemeral instances, where having other nodes depend on those nodes is not desired
 * Potentially reduced administration cost (no or reduced SLA)
 * Real time network monitoring (which validators are present, etc)
-* Generate network meta-data for other systems (Horizon)
+* Generate network meta-data for other systems (Aurora)

 **Operational requirements**:
 * a [database](#database)